coldnokoji/studio/README.md

         gcloud storage buckets update gs://shreyashkar-fb174.appspot.com --cors-file=./cors.json
         ```

-After running this command, your image uploads should work correctly.
+After running this command from the correct directory, your image uploads should work correctly.